Uncle Al's Racing Rules in Pictures

 • As soon as Roger hails or begins to tack, Brian must tack.
 If Roger hailed "You tack", the onus will be on Roger to keep clear of Brian.

-Note that rule 19 applies only where the boat asking for "room to tack" cannot tack and subsequently keep clear of the other boat, i.e. if Brian (9235 above) can tack and then bear away to keep clear of the starboard boat (7700), Brian must do so without invoking rule 19.
+Note that rule 20 applies only where the boat asking for "room to tack" cannot tack and then keep clear of the other boat, i.e. if Brian (9235 above) can tack and then bear away to keep clear of the starboard boat (7700), Brian must do so without invoking rule 20.

 ...

-There are often two possibilities for the leeward boat who can hail for room to tack, or pass astern of Starboard.
+There are usually two possibilities for the leeward boat who can hail for room to tack, or pass astern of Starboard.

 ...

-This picture tells the story of why 19.1 cannot be allowed to apply at a starting mark, even if that mark (the RC boat in this case) is large enough to qualify as an obstruction.
+This picture tells the story of why rule 20 cannot be allowed to apply at a starting mark, even if that mark (the RC boat in this case) is large enough to qualify as an obstruction.
 Imagine the absolute mess that would be created if Peter Rahn (286) for instance, got wedged in towards the RC boat and could now request room to tack!!!
+Which is why the Section C preamble states: "Section C rules do not apply at a starting mark surrounded by navigable water or at its anchor line from the time boats are approaching them to start until they have passed them."

 ...